 Discover the Dinosaurs in Rapid City, South Dakota

-Take a journey back in time to when dinosaurs walked the lands of the Black Hills at The Journey Museum.
+Take a journey back in time to when dinosaurs walked the lands of the Black Hills at The Journey Museum & Learning Center.
 Through interactive displays you can discover the full history of the Black Hills and its inhabitants—from the T-Rex to the tourist!

 After you’ve discovered the history of the Black Hills, head to Skyline Drive in Rapid City to discover seven giant, concrete dinos.
 Dinosaur Park, originally built in the 1930s, is on the National Register of Historic Places and is one of Rapid City’s most popular parks.
 The massive concrete Apatosaurus sits high atop a ridge that splits Rapid City in half and is visible from nearly every corner of the city.